Generalized roll-call model for the Shapley-Shubik index: Introduction

 A main assumption of our considerations is the strict ordering of the sets of alternatives.
 For the case of unordered alternatives we refer the interested reader to e.g.\ \cite{bolger1993value}.

 The remaining part of this paper is structures as follows.
 In Section~\ref{sec_preliminaries} we define the class of games with several alternatives in the input and output.
 The Shapley-Shubik index for simple games is reinterpreted as a measure for uncertainty reduction in the roll-call model and generalized to the previously defined more general class of games in Section~\ref{sec_reduction_of_uncertainty}.
 The main result that the chance for being the pivotal player in a simple game is almost independent of the probability distribution of the votes is formalized in Theorem~\ref{thm_main} in Section~\ref{sec_main_result}.
 The corresponding proof is purely combinatorial.
+See \cite[Proposition 4]{hu2006asymmetric} for an earlier proof and \cite[Theorem 1]{kurznapelcharacterization} for a characterization of such probability distributions.
 As a possible justification of the presented generalized influence measure we present some first preliminary results on an axiomatization in Section~\ref{sec_axioms}.
 Games with a continuous infinite number of alternatives in the input and output are addressed in Section~\ref{sec_limiting_case}.
 We draw a conclusion in Section~\ref{sec_conclusion}.